2018 Macau Grand Prix: Qualification race

 At the lap five restart, Ticktum made a fast getaway to maintain the lead heading into the Mandarin Oriental Bend corner, as his teammate Eriksson overtook Fenestraz on the inside at the same turn.
 On the sixth lap, Eriksson went to the inside of Ilott and passed him on the approach to Lisboa turn to move into second despite minor contact against a trackside wall.
-Miyata joined the retirements list ater a collision with a wall at Lisboa corner on lap seven.
+Miyata joined the retirements list after a collision with a wall at Lisboa corner on lap seven.
 On that lap, Vesti also retired when he collided with a barrier at the same turn.
 In the meantime, Eriksson was 1.675 seconds behind his teammate Ticktum at the conclusion of lap six.
 Fenestraz attempted an unsuccessful overtake on his teammate Ilott at Lisboa turn three laps later.
 Ticktum increased his lead to 2.247 seconds by the start of the final lap and he subsequently slowed slightly to win the qualification race and begin the main event from pole position.
 Eriksson followed 1.563 seconds later in second and Ilott completed the podium in third place.
 Fenestraz took fourth.
 A large gap to fifth place was created when Zhou crashed at the Solitude Esses and Hughes took the position and held it until the finish.
 Schumacher and Vips were sixth and seventh.
 Eighth-placed Armstrong led a trio of Premas with Aron ninth and Shwartman tenth.
 Outside the top ten, Sato fell four from his starting place to eleventh.
 The final classified finishers were Palou, Habsburg, Sekiguchi, Ahmed, Tsuboi, Daruvala, Leong, Flörsch, Andres, Oyu, Sasahara, Kumita and Zhou.